Nuclear technology is a valuable clean energy option in effort to meet zero emissions targets

 “Climate change is the greatest challenge facing our world.
 This action plan makes clear that the path to a zero-emissions future in Canada will include new nuclear technology,” explains Joe McBrearty, President and CEO of Canadian Nuclear Laboratories.
 “As Canada’s national nuclear laboratory we have been working closely with government and with the private sector to enable small modular reactor deployment by providing the scientific expertise necessary in these important endeavours.
 We welcome this Action Plan and are proud to play our part in achieving the vision it sets out.”

-CNL is working to demonstrate the commercial viability of SMRs and advanced reactors and to position itself as a global leader in prototype testing and technology development support, with the goal of siting an SMR by 2026.
+CNL is working to demonstrate the commercial viability of SMRs and advanced reactors and to position itself as a global leader in prototype testing and technology development support, with the goal of siting an SMR before 2030.
 As part of the program, CNL issued an invitation in 2018 to SMR developers for the construction and operation of an SMR demonstration reactor at a CNL-managed site.
 At present, there are four proponents engaged in various stages of the process one of which, Global First Power, has already started the licensing and environmental assessment processes to site an operating reactor at the Chalk River Laboratories, a first for Canada.

 “A demonstration reactor is a crucial first step,” adds Jeff Griffin, Vice-President of Science and Technology at CNL.
 “The economic and job creation opportunities that SMRs can bring will only be fully realized if Canada is first to demonstration.
 By leveraging our world class scientific expertise and supply chain, Canada has the opportunity to develop valuable intellectual property, and first of a kind experience in new SMR design, construction and operation, know how that Canada could export.
 This clean energy technology, used around the world, will meet rising energy demands while helping drive down carbon emissions.”